 The stern vows we took to fight under Her banner in order to win Her Freedom back even at the cost of our lives have thus been fulfilled.
 What a relief!
-Blessed indeed are we that He should have given us strength to burn down the Self in to ashes before our very eyes.
+Blessed indeed are we that He should have given us strength to burn down the Self in us to ashes before our very eyes.
 We have served the cause and fighting fell.
 This was all we aimed at!

-We dedicated to Thee our thoughts; our speech and eloquence we dedicated to Thee, Oh Mother!
-My lyre song of Thee alone: My pen wrote of thee alone, Oh Mother!
+this at the month of the same and the same with We dedicated to Thee our thoughts; our speech and eloquence we dedicated to Thee, Oh Mother!
+My Ivre song of Thee alone: My pen wrote of thee alone, Oh Mother!